ZEN872/CS220_TEAM_8/README.md

 **EXAMPLE:** set HOME "/home/cegrad/imaga008/CS220_CORE_WK_8"

 - Enter the command: **dc_shell**
-- Then once in the dc shell enter the command: **source syn.tcl**
+- Then, once in the dc shell enter the command: **source syn.tcl**

-**(IF you get warnings that stop the syn, then just press the ENTER key repeatly until the warning go away)**
+**WARNING: IF you get warnings that stop the syn, then just press the ENTER key repeatly until the warning go away**